victoryeo/x402_agent/README.md

 Set X402_EVM_PRIVATE_KEY in your .env with an Ethereum private key (the wallet pays for API access).
 Set X402_API_URL to the default paid API endpoint you want the agent to call when you say "call x402 API".
 Then the agent's /agent endpoint can call the call_x402_api tool, which automatically retries 402 responses by crafting and sending payment payloads.

+## Endpoints

+- `GET /health`

+- `POST /agent`
   curl -X POST http://localhost:8001/agent -H "Content-Type: application/json" \
    -d '{"message": "search the web for AI news"}'

+- `POST /agent`
   curl -X POST http://localhost:8001/agent -H "Content-Type: application/json" \
    -d '{"message": "call x402 API", "url": "http://www.coingecko.com"}'

 If X402_API_URL is not set, that command returns a configuration error instead of asking for the URL interactively.